VenenoYan/NoteBook/mysql/base.md

     		age tinyint unsigned default '0' not null, tel char(13) null default "-"
     	)ENGINE=InnoDB DEFAULT CHARSET=gbk;
+    between：
+        between ... and ...
+        not between ... and ...
+    in/not in    desc/asc
     where：
         select t.name from students as t where t.sex='男' and t.age>18 and t.tel like "%687*";
     like用法：